swcarpentry/training-course/_submissions/round-08/2/2014-02-12-assessment-questions-objects-in-javascript.md

 ### Practical Exercise

-We&#8217;ve defined an object here for you.
+We've defined an object here for you.
 Follow the instructions below to practice working
 with objects and their properties and methods.

     var myVacation = {